armbian/documentation/docs/User-Guide_Autoconfig.md

 ```

-## Reading presets from remote config
+## Reading presets from a remote config

 You can use the same config file for more images.
 In this case you create file that is accessible via HTTP with the same content and place only URL to this config